 Customer experience management strategies have to start from the very beginning.

-This includes the moment guests come in contact with your brand, which in today’s case does not refer to physically setting foot in the hotel but visiting virtually instead.
+This includes the moment guests come in contact with your brand.
+In today’s world, it does not refer to customers physically setting foot in the hotel – but visiting your website and social media pages.

 Give your customers a seamless booking experience

-In order to operate in this digital age where most decisions are influenced by the opinions of netizens, it is essential for hoteliers to ensure their website is able to impart a lasting first impression.
+In order to operate in this digital age where most decisions are influenced by the opinions of netizens, it is essential for hoteliers to ensure their website and social media channels are able to impart a lasting first impression.

-Besides establishing a website that is user-friendly, optimized for mobile and up-to-date with the latest information as well as contact details, having a seamless online booking system is probably the most crucial part of it all.
+Make sure your website is user-friendly, optimized for mobile and up-to-date with the latest information as well as contact details.
+Having a seamless online booking system is probably the most crucial part of it all.

-It also helps if there are additional information guests may also find useful during their visit – details such as shuttle times, nearest train stations and more may seem trivial but adds to the improvement of the overall experience, especially for travelers.
+It also helps to have additional information that guests may find useful – details such as shuttle times, airports transfers, nearest train stations and more adds to the improvement of the overall experience.

 Add a personal touch in your ‘thank you’ email